Manager’s Guide to Employee Resource Groups (ERGs)

 Role Of ERG Leaders In Building Employee Resource Groups

-Internal leaders can be confused about where to start if their company still needs ERGs implemented.
-Some of
+Program leaders can be confused about where to start if their company still needs ERGs implemented.
+Some of their responsibilities involve:

 - Establish the company's goals and decide whether an ERG is required: